 Sexuality and the Law; Students may also take courses with our main campus Center for Gender, Sexualities and Women’s Studies Research, which may include “LGBTQ Movements and Activism,” “Job, Gender, Justice,” “Feminist/Queer of Color Studies,” “Intersectional Activisms,” “LGBTQ+ Health”

 We provide funding for travel and hotel expenses for students to attend the National LGBT Bar Conference and Lavender Law Career Fair; pay for student membership fees to LGBTQ+ organizations; provide funding for students to participate in LGBTQ+ events and volunteer opportunities; and provide financial support for OutLaw, our LGBTQ+ student organization.

 Yes, optional for all students

-Students, faculty, and staff at the Levin College of Law are part of an active and diverse community.
+At the University of Florida Levin College of Law, we foster an environment of inclusion.
+Our students, faculty, and staff are part of an active and diverse community.
 We remind our students that their interaction with other students from varied backgrounds and experiences leads to a better education and healthier understanding of how the world works.
 More importantly, this foundation contributes to valuable dialogue in our increasingly global and multicultural world.
 Indeed, success in the 21st-century workplace requires a mature understanding of diversity and community.
 We urge our students to reach beyond their comfort zone by embracing and interacting with those different from themselves in terms of race, religion, class, belief system, gender identity, and sexual orientation.